Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 Lastly, many times, even for serious illnesses (apart from emergencies), you may have to visit a clinic before they refer you to a hospital.
 In such a case, please call the clinic to check if they have any English-speaking doctors.

 Please remember to emphasize that you are only looking for conversational English support, not fluency.
-You will be surprised that even if the clinic doesn’t highlight English support, you can always find a doctor or nurse to help you with language.
+You will be surprised that even if the clinic doesn’t offer English support, you can always find a doctor or nurse to help you with your language.

 However, when you call the clinic, there is a high chance that a non-English-speaking receptionist will answer.
 Therefore, it’s better to ask your question in Japanese and not English.
 To help you with that, the following are two short sentences in Japanese that you can ask: